bandrivskagalyna/retail-call-center/README.md

 ## How to start

-Using Maven (you can skip parameter and they will be set to default predefined values: staffAmount=3 amountOfCalls=9 callDuration=3)
+Using Maven (you can skip parameters and they will be set to default predefined values: staffAmount=3 amountOfCalls=9 callDuration=3)
 ```bash
 mvn compile exec:java -Dexec.mainClass="com.main.CallMain" -Dexec.args="staffAmount=4 amountOfCalls=15 callDuration=2"mvn clean install
 ```